home play the bach band camp RSS feed

 • Pilotredsun

 A main progenitor of surreal, deliberately error-laden animation on YouTube.
 Visually evolves from MS Paint-core to something a 90s alt cartoon to writhing digital painting.
-Also makes excellent music under the names PilotRedSun and PiltRedSky.
+Also makes excellent music under the names PilotRedSun and PilotRedSky.

 • ratboygenius